hleiss/polyrec-SML/README.md

 explained in doc/aritiy-problem.doc, the reason is that smlnj-110 translates expressions of the abstract syntax to an intermediate language FLINT, which does its own type-based optimizations.
-However, the explanation given in doc/arity-problem.doc is insufficient: not only declarations like fun f x = f x x lead to bugs in the FLINT phase, but others like fun f x = (x,x) as well.
+However, the suggested fix in doc/arity-problem.doc is insufficient: a bug is raised not only for arity mismatches as in `fun f x = f x x', but also for arity-correct declarations like `fun f x = f (x,x)' (cf. Example21 and Example22 of example.sml).

 Hans Leiß, June 20, 2023. h.leiss (at) gmx.de